A Multi-Layered Approach To DUI Defense

 The penalties for drunk driving increase dramatically for repeat DUI offenders.
 If you already have a DUI supervision or conviction on your record, it is even more important to enlist an experienced and assertive legal defense as soon as possible.

-Under Illinois law, there are several reasons why a DUI offenses may be enhanced to an Aggravated DUI, which is a felony offense.
-This includes being involved in an accident in which someone is injured, causing the death of another person, driving with a suspended license as a result of a DUI conviction, driving drunk without auto insurance or if this is your third or subsequent DUI conviction.
+Under Illinois law, there are several reasons why a DUI offense may be enhanced to an Aggravated DUI, which is a felony offense.
+This includes being involved in an accident in which someone is injured, causing the death of another person, driving with a suspended license as a result of a DUI conviction, driving drunk without auto insurance, or if this is your third or subsequent DUI conviction.

 If you possess a commercial driver’s license (CDL), Illinois law holds you to a higher standard than other motorists.
 The illegal BAC level for CDL holders, whether they are driving for work or personal reasons, is .04 percent as opposed to .08 percent for non-CDL holders.